bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GLOB/README.md

 <details><summary>Concept Templates</summary>

+These concept templates represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD, that must be correctly exported to meet the validation criteria. **The scope of the test shall not be used as a definitive scope of the exchange, or of the MVD**

 - Project Context
    - Project Global Positioning
    - Project Representation Context
    - Project Units
 </details>

----

 ## Model Dataset
+> I liked the dataset section referring to the dataset folder

-This test case utilises the dataset collected in the Dataset folder and summarised in the table below. <ins> Form more details on each item see [Dataset description](Dataset/README.md).</ins>
+This test case utilises the dataset collected in the Dataset folder and summarised in the table below. **Form more details on each item see [Dataset description](Dataset/README.md).**

 | Filename                | Type (format)  | Description                            |
 |-------------------------|----------------|----------------------------------------|
 | GeographicData          | figure (jpg)   | Geographic data relevant for the test  |

----

 ## Expected Results